Suarez and George Mason host Richmond - WTOP News

 Richmond, Virginia; Wednesday, 6 p.m.
 EST

-BOTTOM LINE: George Mason takes on Richmond after Paula Suarez scored 22 points in George Mason’s 83-63 win over the Saint Bonaventure Bonnies.
+BOTTOM LINE: George Mason plays Richmond after Paula Suarez scored 22 points in George Mason’s 83-63 victory over the Saint Bonaventure Bonnies.

 The Spiders have gone 4-2 at home.
-Richmond ranks fifth in the A-10 at limiting opponent scoring, giving up 58.5 points while holding opponents to 38.2% shooting.
+Richmond has a 0-2 record in games decided by 3 points or fewer.

-The Patriots have gone 2-1 against A-10 opponents.
-George Mason ranks third in the A-10 giving up 55.4 points while holding opponents to 37.6% shooting.
+The Patriots are 2-1 in A-10 play.
+George Mason averages 74.4 points while outscoring opponents by 19.0 points per game.

-The Spiders and Patriots meet Wednesday for the first time in conference play this season.

-TOP PERFORMERS: Rachel Ullstrom is averaging 16.4 points, 5.8 rebounds and 1.9 steals for the Spiders.
+TOP PERFORMERS: Ally Sweeney is averaging 8.2 points and 3.6 assists for the Spiders.

-Kennedy Harris is shooting 40.6% and averaging 14.7 points for the Patriots.
+Kennedy Harris averages 1.6 made 3-pointers per game for the Patriots, scoring 14.7 points while shooting 36.2% from beyond the arc.

 LAST 10 GAMES: Spiders: 5-5, averaging 67.5 points, 29.0 rebounds, 17.5 assists, 5.7 steals and 3.4 blocks per game while shooting 47.2% from the field.
 Their opponents have averaged 63.4 points per game.